tk0987/magnetic-shutter-for-cyclotron/README.md

 Such coils can be made with PCB only.

 with 10 amps it was able to stop 60 MeV protons, according to scpecific ion guides and magnets geometry.
+160 militeslas inside the cyllinder - within several % uniformity.

 This particular solution can work for any cyclotron, but after adjustments. kinda obvious